stonet-research/zwal/README.md

 # Dependencies

-ZWALs have the same requirements as ZenFS.
-ZenFS depends on libzbd and Linux kernel 5.4 or later to perform zone management operations.
+ZWALs have the same requirements as ZenFS, but have one additional requirement.
+This requirement is Linux with support fo io_uring with NVMe passthrough is required (> 6.0).
+ZenFS depends on libzbd.
 To use ZenFS on SSDs with Zoned Namespaces, Linux kernel 5.9 or later is required.
 ZenFS works with RocksDB version v6.19.3 or later.

-Additionally, Linux with support for io_uring with NVMe passthrough is required (> 6.0).
+Additionally,.

 # Build